Felix-code/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - A script that prints the number of directories in the $PATH
 - A script that lists environment variables.
 - A script that lists all local variables.
 - A script to create local variable
+- A script that creates global variable.